ninoseki/sqlmodel-filters/README.md

     post_id: str = Field(foreign_key="posts.id", primary_key=True)
 ```

-A value of `relationships` keyword arguments should be a dict which has:
+A value of the `relationships` keyword argument should be a dict which has:

 - `join`: a many-to-many relationship to join
-- `model`: a model of the many-to-many relationship
+- `model`: a model of a many-to-many relationship

 For example: